Planning the implementation workflow for your solution

 You view the current results and the results over time.
 The results of each evaluation are added to the use case for the prompt.

 To evaluate a prompt, run an evaluation in the Prompt Lab, with code, or from a deployed prompt template.
-If you run an AutoAI experiment for a RAG pattern, the candidate prompts are evaluated and ranked automatically.
+If you run an AutoAI experiment for a RAG pattern, the candidate AI services are evaluated and ranked automatically.

 To evaluate and compare multiple prompt templates simultaneously, run an evaluation experiment in Evaluation Studio.